Tarela/SELMA/README.md

     \#Note: This pdf file is generated only if pdflatex is pre-installed.

+2. `NAME_bias.txt` is the bias matrix estimated with SELMA methods.
+This file will only be generated if the users don't use the --naked parameter (i.e. use mtDNA reads to estimate bias instead)

-2. `NAME_peaks.bed` is the peaks detected from the fragment files (with macs3).
+3. `NAME_peaks.bed` is the peaks detected from the fragment files (with macs3).
 Each peak was extended to 400bp centered on the peak summit.

-3. `NAME_cleavage.bw` (bulk mode only) is the genome-wide profile of the 1bp cleavage of DNaseI/Tn5.
+4. `NAME_cleavage.bw` (bulk mode only) is the genome-wide profile of the 1bp cleavage of DNaseI/Tn5.
 Plus and minus strand cleavages will be separated to two files (cleavage_plus.bw, cleavage_minus.bw)

-4. `NAME_biasExpected.bw` is the profile of the bias expected cleavage on the peak regions.
+5. `NAME_biasExpected.bw` is the profile of the bias expected cleavage on the peak regions.
 Plus and minus strand cleavages will be separated to two files (biasExpected_plus.bw, biasExpected_minus.bw)

-5. `NAME_peakXcell.txt` (sc mode only) is the peak X cell count matrix generated from the single cell analysis.
+6. `NAME_peakXcell.txt` (sc mode only) is the peak X cell count matrix generated from the single cell analysis.
 The cells were filtered by the total reads count (default >=10k reads) and the peaks were filtered based on the intrinsic cleavage bias (default top2/3 peaks with lowest bias effect).

-6. `NAME_scClustering.txt` (sc mode only) is the cell clustering results using SELMA debiased free peakset. )
+7. `NAME_scClustering.txt` (sc mode only) is the cell clustering results using SELMA debiased free peakset. )

 ## 6. Testing data and example of output files